-When you're a student at W&J College, you have access on campus to confidential, high-quality, ethical, and culturally-sensitive outpatient wellness services for your physical, mental, and emotional wellbeing.
-The Student Health & Counseling Services can help you get well and stay well with walk-in care, counseling appointments, and preventative education.
+When you're a student at W&J College, you have access on campus to confidential, high-quality, ethical, and culturally sensitive outpatient wellness services for your physical, mental, and emotional wellbeing.
+The Student Health & Counseling Services can help you get well and stay well with healthcare, counseling appointments, and preventative education.
 We help you and the entire W&J College community be well by promoting the health and wellness of students, faculty, and staff through collaboration, consulting, and training services.

 New Residence Hall, Ground Level

 Health and Counseling Services